YiheZ/reddit-crosspost-bot/README.md

 ## Features

 - Pulls posts from multiple source subreddits
-- Filters posts by keywords (optional)
+- Filters out posts by keywords (optional)
 - Sorts by **popularity** in the past 24 hours
 - Limits the number of posts per run and per source subreddit
 - Adds an optional flair to crossposts